 The Office of Wellness and Community Outreach provides individual coaching and educational programs on campus and online.
 Services include referrals to community providers and resources.
-The Manager of Wellness and Community Outreach is the liaison for the Student Health Center and serves as the administrator for the Mills/Kaiser Permanente Student Health Plan.
+The Manager of Wellness and Community Outreach is the liaison for the Student Health Center and the administrator for the Mills/Kaiser Permanente Student Health Plan.
 She also advises the Community Health Resource Center (CHRC), a student-run organization concerned with sexual and reproductive health that provides peer advice and resources to students.